Topology optimization of nonlinear forced response curves via reduction on spectral submanifolds: Numerical examples

 A finite element mesh of $160 \times 20$ elements is employed, resulting in a system with $n = 6699$ degrees of freedom in~\eqref{eq:eom-second-full}.
 The damping ratio of the initial layout is set to $\xi$ = 0.1\%, which yields the damping constants $\alpha = 2.99$ and $\beta = 1.72 \times 10^{-7}$.
 During the optimization process, the forcing amplitude is given as $f^{\mathrm{ext}} = 5 \times 10^{9} \ \mathrm{ng \cdot \mu m/ms^2}$.
 Unless otherwise specified, the parameter $\epsilon$ is set to $0.01$ throughout the computation.
 The target values for other constraints are set as follows: $\omega_{Y,\text{target}} = 300 ~\mathrm{kHz}$, $\omega_{X,\text{target}} = 1200 ~\mathrm{kHz}$, and $A_{\max} = 50\%$.
 Based on these parameter settings, we compare the results obtained from the nonlinear optimization formulation~\eqref{eq:opt-rho_max} with those from the linear optimization formulation~\eqref{eq:opt-linear}.

 With $\gamma_{\mathrm{target}} = 5 \times 10^{-5}$, the iterative process for the nonlinear optimization formulation~\eqref{eq:opt-rho_max} is provided in Fig.~\ref{fig:iteration_gamma00005}.
 The objective $\rho_{\max}$ exhibits an initial increase, followed by a rapid decrease until convergence.
 Meanwhile, the constraint on $\mathrm{Im}(\gamma)$ is violated initially, and the value of $\mathrm{Im}(\gamma)$ gradually converges and ultimately reaches the target $\mathrm{Im}(\gamma) = \gamma_{\mathrm{target}}$.
-The abrupt changes observed in the objective $\rho_{\max}$ and $\mathrm{Im}(\gamma)$ during the iteration are caused by the scheduled updates of the penalization exponent $p$ and the projection parameter $\beta$ in the SIMP algorithm.
+The abrupt changes observed in the objective $\rho_{\max}$ and $\mathrm{Im}(\gamma)$ during the iteration are caused by the scheduled updates of the penalization exponent $p$ and the projection parameter $\sigma$ in the SIMP algorithm.
+Specifically, $\sigma$ is initialized at $\sigma_0 = 10$ and multiplied by $1.2$ every 40 iterations until it reaches a maximum value of $\sigma_{\max} = 50$.
+Meanwhile, the parameter $p$ is initialized at $p_0 = 1$ and increased by one every 40 iterations, with an upper bound of $p_{\max} = 8$.
 The obtained optimal layout is given in the upper panel of Fig.~\ref{fig:layouts_linear_nonlinear}.
-The computational performance of this iterative process is summarized in Table~\ref{tab:comp_perf_ex1}.
+The computational performance of this iterative process is summarized in Table~\ref{tab:comp_perf_ex1}.~Here and throughout this study, the stopping criterion for the optimization of $c_{\text{nl}}$ is defined by the simultaneous satisfaction of all constraints and the convergence of the objective function, i.e., $\max_{j\in\{i-3,i-2,i-1\}}\ |{c_{\text{nl}}^{(i)}-c_{\text{nl}}^{(j)}}|/{c_{\text{nl}}^{(i)}}<10^{-3}$.
+We check the convergence by a comparison with several previous iterations to ensure a steady convergence.
+In addition, the efficiency listed in all tables of this article is defined as the total optimization time divided by the number of optimization iterations, i.e., the average computational time per iteration, which includes the time to compute the SSM reduction, the objective function and also its sensitivity.

 We solve the same nonlinear optimization formulation~\eqref{eq:opt-rho_max} but with varied $\gamma_{\mathrm{target}}$.
 The optimal layouts obtained for different values of $\gamma_{\mathrm{target}}$, as well as from the linear optimization formulation~\eqref{eq:opt-linear}, are shown in Fig.~\ref{fig:layouts_linear_nonlinear}.
 As $\gamma_{\mathrm{target}}$ varies, the optimal layouts from the nonlinear optimization exhibit significant changes.
 Moreover, all layouts obtained from the nonlinear optimization differ noticeably from the linear layout.